Vinton, Louisiana: History

-The Old Spanish Trail, which was neither old nor Spanish, wandered north and south of what is now U.S. Highway 90, in large part because of the unstable roadbed.
+The Old Spanish Trail wandered north and south of what is now U.S. Highway 90, in large part because of the unstable roadbed.
 The chief means of outside travel in the parish relied on riverboats plying the Sabine and Calcasieu rivers.
 Much of the marsh and bayous remained impassable.
 River travel made Lake Charles possible, just as mining for sulfur led to the founding of Sulphur.
 Settlers had long been in the Vinton area.

 Jean Baptise Granger settled acreage between what is now Vinton and Big Woods about 1827, one of the first pioneers of the area.
 Even so, the area remained sparsely populated.

 The area had few settlers because France, New Spain, and Mexico disputed the western boundary of Louisiana for many years.
 When the United States made the Louisiana Purchase, the disputed area was inherited.
 Spanish Lt.
 Col. Simón de Herrera and U.S. General James Wilkinson signed an agreement designating the area as neutral ground, also known as the Neutral Strip.
 The agreement was not a treaty and not ratified by either government, but it was respected by both countries.
 The area, sometimes referred to as the Rio Hondo Territory, was off limits to the military of both countries, and settlers were not to be allowed, but that did not stop squatters from both countries.

 There had been numerous attempts to improve transportation throughout the 19th century.
 In the 1830s, on the nearby Sabine River, Dr. Robert Neblett developed a bluff into a thriving river port, which became known as Niblett's Bluff (sic) 6 mi west of the present-day town.
 Confederate soldiers in 1863 cut a military road extending from Niblett's Bluff on the Sabine River to Alexandria.
 Although the road never developed into a major artery, during the American Civil War, Niblett's Bluff became Fort Niblett, which assisted the Confederate success in the Battle of Mansfield.
 Fort Niblett continues to be commemorated as part of Niblett's Bluff Park.

 The parish and Vinton itself might have remained an undeveloped rural backwater without two signal events.
 The first, which had the greatest material impact on the entire community, was the effort by Charles Morgan's railroad companies to construct a railroad from Morgan City, Louisiana, to Orange, Texas — filling a gap that would enable direct rail travel between New Orleans and Houston.
 The stretch that included Vinton, the Louisiana Western Railroad, opened for traffic on August 30, 1880.
 The second and most important for Vinton was the arrival of a physician and former professor from Indiana and Iowa, Dr. Seaman A. Knapp.
 The economy of the town was further diversified and strengthened by the discovery of petroleum at Ged Lake.